smucclaw/internal_docs/README.md

 2. Use `poetry shell` to activate the virtual environment (see [the poetry docs](https://python-poetry.org/docs/basic-usage/) for more info)

+3. Once you have done `poetry shell`, install dependencies with `poetry install --no-root`.

-3. **To publish the site:** After making whatever changes you want to make, you can get it to show up on the GH pages site by pushing to `main` / making a PR and merging it in. *For substantive docs, you are encouraged to tag at least one of the rest for 'code' review.*
+4. **To publish the site:** After making whatever changes you want to make, you can get it to show up on the GH pages site by pushing to `main` / making a PR and merging it in. *For substantive docs, you are encouraged to tag at least one of the rest for 'code' review.*

 **PLEASE DO NOT PUSH TO THE `gh-pages` branch.**